total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 }
 ```

-Inside of the `play` method, `this.playCount` uses `this` as a value to access the `playCount` property of the current instance.
+Inside of the `play` method, `this.playCount` uses `this` as a value, to access the `this.playCount` property, but also as a type, to type the return value of the method.

-When the `play` method returns `this`, in the type world it signifies that the method returns an instance of the class itself.
+When the `play` method returns `this`, in the type world it signifies that the method returns an instance of the current class.

 This means that we can create a new `Song` instance and chain multiple calls to the `play` method: